dancavallaro/rpi-config/README.md

 # rpi-config

-Config files, scripts, etc that I use to manage my Raspberry Pi running Home Assistant
+This repo mostly contains config files, scripts, and documentation that I use to manage the Raspberry Pi 4 that I have running as a home server, mostly to run Home Assistant for home automation.